Contextuality, Cohomology and Paradox: Cohomology witnesses contextuality

 \subsection{\Cech\ cohomology}

 Let $X$ be a topological space, $\M$ be an open cover of $X$, and let $\fdec{\FF}{\mathcal{O}(X)^\op}{\AbGrp}$ be a presheaf of abelian groups on $X$.
-We shall be particularly concerned with the case where $X$ is a set of measurements (a discrete space), and $\M$ is the cover of maximal contexts of a measurement scenario.
+We shall be particularly concerned with the case where $X$ is a set of measurements, and $\M$ is the cover of maximal contexts of a measurement scenario.

 \begin{definition} A \emph{$q$-simplex of the nerve} of $\M$, is a tuple $\sigma = \tuple{C_0, \ldots, C_q}$ of elements of $\M$ with non-empty intersection, $|\sigma| \defeq \cap_{i=0}^q C_i \neq \vn$.
 We write $\Nerve(\M)^q$ for the set of $q$-simplices. \end{definition} The $0$-simplices are simply the elements of the cover $\M$, and the $1$-simplices are the pairs $\tuple{C_i,C_j}$ of intersecting elements of the cover.
 Given a $q+1$-simplex $\sigma = \tuple{C_0, \ldots , C_{q+1}}$, we can obtain $q$-simplices